Muhammad Hamidullah Khan

 Muhammad Hamidullah Khan, TJ, BP (এম হামিদুল্লাহ খান; 11 September 1938 – 30 December 2011) was a military leader and a war hero in two wars fought in South Asia: the Indo-Pakistani War of 1965 and the Bangladesh War of Independence in 1971.
-M. Hamidullah Khan was also a public official as a member of both Awami League (1996~1997), and Bangladesh Nationalist Party.
-Hamidullah was elected member of parliament three times in 1979, 1996 and 1996.
-Hamidullah held quite a number of public offices as chairman such as Sonali Bank, Freedom Fighters Welfare Trust, Security & Exchange Commission and Board of Investment.
+Hamidullah was elected member of parliament three times: in 1979, 1996, and 1996.
+Hamidullah held a number of public offices as chairman, such as Sonali Bank, Freedom Fighters Welfare Trust, Security & Exchange Commission, and Board of Investment.

 Early life and education

-Wing Commander Hamidullah Khan was born on 11 September 1938 in Medini Mandal village Lohajang upazila Bikrampur.
+Wing Commander Hamidullah Khan was born on 11 September 1938 in Medini Mandal village, Lohajang upazila, Bikrampur.
 He passed his matriculation from Kazir Pagla A.T.
 Institution in 1954.
-He completed his Intermediate and Bachelor of Commerce degree from Jagannath College in 1956 and 1959 respectively.
+He completed his Intermediate and Bachelor of Commerce degree from Jagannath College in 1956 and 1959, respectively.
 In 1960, he joined the Pakistan Air Force Academy (PAFAA) as a cadet.